CalcagnoLoic/CalcagnoLoic/README.md

 # Hey!
-Welcome on my GitHub page!
+Welcome on my GitHub profile!

 ## About me:
 - :house: Belgium